-You can create a compound semantic to group other semantic types that are published on the Talend Dictionary Service server and add it to the list of recognized data types in Talend Data Preparation.
+You can create a compound semantic type which references other semantic types that are published on Talend Dictionary Service and add it to the list of recognized data types in the data models in Talend Data Stewardship.

 You can mix all semantic types when creating a compound type, and a compound semantic type can reference other compound types on the condition that all children types are already published.